nekhvoya/teamcity-test/README.md

 * JDK 17
 * IDE (IntelliJ IDEA)
 * Gradle 8.3
-* TeamCity server running locally on port 8111 (version 2023.05.2)
+* TeamCity server running locally on port 8111 (version 2023.05.2, the installer for this version can be found in the main resources)
 * TeamCity has a build agent configured running locally (a Win10 machine)
 * TeamCity has an admin account with credentials admin/admin
 * Docker instance is up and running locally